 - Post-operative hemorrhage or hematoma.

 - Post-operative pulmonary embolism or deep vein thrombosis.

 - Post-operative abdominal wound dehiscence.

 Overlake Hospital Medical Center is a nonprofit, non-tax-supported regional medical center with a network of medical clinics throughout the Eastside.
-The hospital is licensed for 337 beds and offers a comprehensive range of services including cardiac care, cancer care, general and specialty surgery, women's programs, senior care, psychiatric services and the first Level III trauma service on the Eastside.
+The hospital offers a comprehensive range of services including cardiac care, cancer care, general and specialty surgery, women's programs, senior care, psychiatric services and the first Level III trauma service on the Eastside.
 Overlake participates in a wide range of community outreach activities including health fairs and free health screening events, and offers wellness classes and wellness publications.
 For more information, visit www.overlakehospital.org.